Rico Noel: Sugar Land Skeeters

 On July 12, 2019, Noel signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-He became a free agent following the season.
+In 52 games for the Skeeters, he slashed .284/.380/.345 with one home run, 15 RBI, and 45 stolen bases.
+Noel became a free agent following the season.

 Sultanes de Monterrey

 On April 18, 2022, Noel signed with the Sultanes de Monterrey of the Mexican League.
-He was released on May 11, 2022.
+He played in five games for the Sultanes, going 1–for–5 (.200) with one stolen base.
+Noel was released by Monterrey on May 11.

 El Águila de Veracruz

 On May 14, 2022, Noel signed with El Águila de Veracruz of the Mexican League.
-He was released on July 13, 2022.
+In 33 appearances for Veracruz, he batted .250/.346/.366 with two home runs, seven RBI, and eight stolen bases.
+Noel was released by the team on July 13.

 Personal life

 Noel was born in Louisiana to Vincent and Mary Noel.
 His family moved to Oklahoma when he was in junior high school.
 Noel lives in Myrtle Beach, South Carolina, during the baseball offseason.
 Noel's younger brother, Orlandus, is seeking a heart transplant.